cloud-gov/cg-site/_docs/deployment/logs.md

 ### Logs front end ([logs.fr.cloud.gov](https://logs.fr.cloud.gov))

 1. Check the time period in the upper right corner, since the default is "Last 15 minutes".
 You may need to expand that time period to hours or days.
-1. Check [cloud.gov status](https://cloudgov.statuspage.io/) to see if the the logs front end is under scheduled maintenance.
+1. Check [Cloud.gov status](https://cloudgov.statuspage.io/) to see if the the logs front end is under scheduled maintenance.